 No bake, clean ingredients and crazy delicious–I’m talking I could tell my kids these were cookies and they’d have no idea they’re packed with B vitamins, protein, omega-3 fatty acids and fiber.
-This is also free of: grains, gluten, dairy, egg, peanut, tree nuts and oats.
+These Gluten, Dairy & Oat-free Energy Balls are also free of: grains, gluten, dairy, egg, peanut, tree nuts and oats.
 Yes, an energy ball that is oat free!
 These can also be easily made vegan too.

 This post contains affiliate links.